Statistics - Mathematical Sciences

 What is statistics?

-Statistics is the science of learning from data, and of measuring, controlling, and communicating uncertainty; and it thereby provides the navigation essential for controlling the course of scientific and societal advances (Davidian & Louis 2012).
+Statistics is the science of collecting, presenting and learning from data — including the effects of uncertainty.
+It thereby provides the navigation essential for controlling the course of scientific and societal advances.

 What do statisticians do?